laurentperrinet/Perrinet20PredictiveProcessing/README.md

 <!-- This paragraph could be reorganized for easy reading.
 You may want to start with clearly stating what problem an agent or the brain is facing.
 This will make the reader think about solutions.
 You can give examples of old ideas that didn’t work.
 Then you say that the idea of FEP is an elegant solution and you then go on to convince the readers why and how.
 You can say that visual search could be used as paradigm to demonstrate FEP. -->

+For instance, it is not yet known why the fast mechanism that directs our gaze toward any position in (visual) space, the saccadic system, is at the same time fast and flexible.
+For instance, this system may quickly adapt for contextual cues, for instance when instructing the observer to count faces in a painting.
+Most theories will explain such mechanisms using sensory or motor control models, yet few theories integrates the system as a whole.
 As a first step, we will consider a simplistic agent that senses a subset of the visual scene as its projection on the retinotopic space.
-The agent has the ability to direct his gaze toward any position in (visual) space using saccades, that is, fast eye movements.
+The agent has the ability to direct his gaze using saccades.
 Equipping the agent with the ability to actively sample the visual world enables us to explore the idea that actions (saccadic eye movements) are optimal experiments, by which the agent seeks to confirm predictive models of the hidden world.
 This is reminiscent of Helmholtz's definition of perception [@vonHelmholtz1867] as hypothesis testing [@Gregory80].
-This provides a plausible model of visual search that can be motivated from the basic principles of self-organized behavior [@Gibson79]: namely, the imperative to minimize the entropy of hidden states of the world and their sensory consequences.
+This provides a plausible model of visual search that can be motivated from the basic principles of self-organized behavior.
+In mathematical terms, this imperative to maximize the outcome of predicted actions is equivalent to minimizing the entropy of hidden states of the world and their sensory consequences.
 This imperative is met if agents sample hidden states of the world efficiently.
-This efficient sampling of salient information can be derived using approximate Bayesian inference and variational free-energy minimization [@Friston10].
+In practice, once the generative model is defined, this efficient sampling of salient information can be derived using approximate Bayesian inference and variational free-energy minimization [@Friston10].
 One key ingredient to this process is the (internal) representation of counterfactual predictions, that is, of the probable consequences of possible hypothesis as they would be realized into actions.
 This augments models of an agent using the FEP such as to define Active Inference (AI).

-Using the SPM simulation environment [@SPM12], Friston and colleagues [@Friston12] provide with simulations of the behavior of such an agent which senses the image of a face, and knowing an internal model of their structure.
+Using the SPM simulation environment [@SPM12], Friston and colleagues [@Friston12] provide with simulations of the behavior of such an agent which senses images of faces, and knowing an internal model of their structure.
 In modeling the agent, they clearly delineate the hidden external state (the visual image, the actual position of the eye or motor command) from the internal state of the agent.
-Those internal beliefs are linked by a probabilistic dependency graph that is referred to as generative model and applying the FEP to this generative model translates (or compiles in computer science terms) to a set of differential equations with respect to 1) the dynamics of internal beliefs 2) the counterfactual action.
+Those internal beliefs are linked by a probabilistic dependency graph that is referred to as the generative model.
+Applying the FEP to this generative model translates (or compiles in computer science terms) to a set of differential equations with respect to first, the dynamics of internal beliefs and second, the counterfactual actions.
 An agent forms expectations over sensory consequences it expects in the future under each possible action.
 This formulation of active inference forms what is called a Markov decision process [@Mirza18].
 As a system following the FEP, this process is predictive.
-Yet it extends the classical predictive processing of [@Rao99] by including action (and priors related to motor commands) to the overall optimization scheme.
+Yet, it extends the classical predictive processing of [@Rao99] by including action (and priors related to motor commands) to the overall optimization scheme.
 The chosen action is the one which is expected to reduce sensory surprise and is ultimately realized by an arc reflex.

 Simulations of the resulting AI scheme reproduce sequential eye movements that are reminiscent of empirically observed saccades and